Kun Lee

 Hi,

-I am a PhD candidate in Social Policy at the Department of Social Policy and Intervention, University of Oxford, and a visiting scholar in Winter 2024 at the Stone Center for Inequality Dynamics, University of Michigan, Ann Arbor.
-Previously, I was also a visiting scholar at the University of Mannheim, Humboldt University of Berlin, and Finnish Centre for Pensions.
+I am (LIS)2ER Research Associate jointly at LIS Cross-national Data Center and Luxembourg Institute of Socio-Economic Research.
+I recently completed my PhD in Social Policy at the University of Oxford.
+During my PhD, I was also a visiting scholar at University of Michigan, Ann Arbor, University of Mannheim, Humboldt University of Berlin, and Finnish Centre for Pensions.

-As a quantitative social scientist and social policy researcher, my research broadly focuses on how social inequalities are shaped - mitigated or reproduced - by welfare state institutions and social policies responding to changing labor markets and demographic transitions in advanced democracies.
-My projects have investigated socioeconomic consequences of pension reforms and inequalities in late working lives, both as cross-national comparative research and single-case studies.
-I am also interested in researching other policy issues related to labor market instability, low fertility, wealth inequality, and poverty.
+As a quantitative social scientist and social policy researcher, my research broadly focuses on how social inequalities are shaped - reduced or reproduced - by welfare state institutions and social policies from a comparative perspective, against the common challenge of demographic transition and changing labor markets.
+My current and past projects have investigated related topics including the consequences of pension reforms, inequalities in late working lives, low fertility, family policy, poverty, and wealth inequality.

-My doctoral research has been recognized by several awards, including Horowitz Foundation for Social Policy Dissertation Grant and JESP/ESPAnet Doctoral Researcher Prize.
+My research has been recognized by several awards, such as Horowitz Foundation for Social Policy Dissertation Grant and JESP/ESPAnet Doctoral Researcher Prize.

-You can also find me on Blue Sky
+You can also find me on X and Blue Sky.